James Laurinaitis: 2010

 Defensive coordinator Ken Flajole retained Laurinaitis as the starting middle linebacker to begin training camp.
 Head coach Steve Spagnuolo officially named him the starter to begin the regular season, alongside outside linebackers Larry Grant and Na'il Diggs.
 On October 31, 2010, he collected eight combined tackles, deflected a pass, made a sack, and recorded an interception during a 20–10 victory against the Carolina Panthers.
 Laurinaitis intercepted a pass by quarterback Matt Moore, that was originally a flea flicker intended for wide receiver Steve Smith Sr. on the Panthers' first offensive play of the game.
 In Week 11, he collected a season-high 11 combined tackles (eight solo) during a 34–17 loss to the Atlanta Falcons.
-On December 19, 2010, Laurinaitis made a season-high 11 combined tackles (ten solo) and broke up a pass in the Rams' 27–13 loss to the Kansas City Chiefs in Week 15.
+On December 19, 2010, Laurinaitis made a season-high 11 combined tackles (ten solo) and broke up one pass in the Rams' 27–13 loss to the Kansas City Chiefs in Week 15.
 He started all 16 games in 2010 and finished his second season with 114 combined tackles (98 solo), five pass deflections, three sacks, and an interception.